 – Press the Thai military junta to immediately and unconditionally drop the charges against all student activists for exercising civil and political rights;

-– Prepare and coordinate official and public visits to Khon Kaen, including meetings with the Khon Kaen Governor, “nd Region Army Chief, local authorities, families of the students. the other Dao Din student group members and other support networks of the Dao Din students facing intimidation and harassment.
+– Prepare and coordinate official and public visits to Khon Kaen, including meetings with the Khon Kaen Governor, “nd Region Army Chief, local authorities, and families of the students. the other Dao Din student group members and other support networks of the Dao Din students facing intimidation and harassment.

 To read the statement made by Forum Asia, please click here